shahvicky/music-library-client/README.md

 #### Add Music
 If you want to add music to your library (dashboard), you can type in the search keyword (it can be track, artist, album, etc). and it show the results from the last.fm music library.
 When you click on the Add to Library, it will be added to your home screen.
 (Currently, you won't notice any changes when you click the Add to Library, it;s still in development, but the track will be added to your home screen).
 You can go back to Home to see your added tracks.

+#### TODO
+1. Validations on the Login and Registration screens
+2. Confirmations on success or failures of any event